Dojeid/Cimple_Industries_Releases/README.md

-# 🏭 Cimple Industries - Download Hub
+#  Cimple Language - Download Hub

 Welcome to the official release repository for **Cimple Industries**.
 Here you can find the latest versions of our applications for Android and Windows.